NethServer/docs/administrator-manual/en/base_system.rst

   2. The domains that you want the certificate for must be public domain names associated to server own public IP.
 Make sure you have public DNS name pointing to your server (you can check with sites like [#VDNS]_).

+     Wildcard certificates (i.e. ``*.nethserver.org``) are not supported.

+  The :guilabel:`Notification email` will be used by Let's Encrypt to send notifications about the certificate.

+  The Let's Encrypt certificate is automatically updated every 60 days.

 .. note::
    To avoid problems while importing the certificate in Internet Explorer,